selabs-ur1/doodle/front/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.1.7.

+To run the frontend :
+1. Install the dependencies
+2. Start the development server
+3. Go to the address of the front, [here](http://localhost:4200/)

+## Install dependencies

+Run `npm install` to install all the node modules.

 ## Development server

 Run `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.